jprjr/multistreamer/README.md

 Make sure your luarocks is setup for Lua 5.1 and/or LuaJIT.

+Using Mac OS? `lapis` will probably fail to install because `luacrypto` will fail to build.
+If you're using Homebrew, you can install `luacrypto` with:

+`luarocks --tree lua_modules install luacrypto OPENSSL_DIR=/usr/local/opt/openss`

+Then proceed to install lapis.

 ### Initialize the database

 If you run `./bin/multistreamer -e <environment> initdb`, a new database will